TehShrike/abstract-state-router/readme.md

 The options object currently supports just one option "replace" - if it is truthy, the current state is replaced in the url history.

+If a state change is triggered during a state transition, it is queued and applied once the current state change is done.

 # State change flow

 - emit StateChangeStart